 The majority of the active town's tourists pick up their rental car at the airport when they arrive.
 This is not only because it is easier to simply drive here from the airport, but also because rental options in Rio San Juan are limited.

-is the only rental firm in the area for which we have detailed info.
-Visit this location in the southern part of Rio San Juan.
+is the only rental agency in the area for which we have information.
+They are found in the southern part of Rio San Juan.

 In order to rent a car in the Dominican Republic, you have to be over the age of 21, and most places will even require that the renter be over the age of 23.
 In addition to the age restriction, tourists must present a driver's license from back home as well as their passport.
 Although several types of vehicles will generally be available, renting a sports utility vehicle is recommended, despite the higher cost.
 This is because of the often rugged terrain that drivers are faced with when they exit the highways.